im-tomu/fomu-workshop/verilog/blink/README.md

 A minimal Verilog example which simply blinks the RGB LEDs at different frequencies.

-Unlike the example in ../blink-expanded, it **only** builds on Linux (but contains a commented Makefile).

 ## Using

 Type `make` to build the DFU image.